Opendigitalradio/dablin/README.md

 be built.
 If the gtkmm library is not available only the console executable will be built.

-To fetch the DABlin source code, execute the following commmands:
+To fetch the DABlin source code, execute the following commands:

 ```sh
 git clone https://github.com/Opendigitalradio/dablin.git